microsoft/vscode-docs/api/working-with-extensions/continuous-integration.md

 You can also configure the CI to publish a new version of the extension automatically.

-The publish command is similar to publishing from a local environment using the [`vsce`](https://github.com/Microsoft/vsce) service but the command needs to also include the Personal Access Token (PAT). [`vsce`](https://github.com/Microsoft/vsce) can also pick up on the `VSCE_PAT` environmental variable for the Personal Access Token.
+The publish command is similar to publishing from a local environment using [`vsce`](https://github.com/Microsoft/vsce), but you must somehow provide the Personal Access Token (PAT) in a secure way.
+By storing the PAT as a `VSCE_PAT` _secret variable_, `vsce` will be able to use it.
+Secret variables are never exposed, so they are safe to use in a CI pipeline.

-You shouldn't expose the PAT with the rest of the source code (it's a sensitive information), so you can store it in a "secret variable".
-The value of that variable will not be exposed and you can use it in the CI pipline.

 # Example Implementations